 |Credit score||American Family avg. annual premium||Amica avg. annual premium|

 |Very Good (740-799)||$1,009||$1,174|

-If you've got an at-fault collision, ticket, reckless driving violation, or DWI on your driving résumé, Amica could be a better choice than American Family.
-Each insurer prices its policies differently, so it's worth comparing quotes to figure out which insurer suits you.
+If you are saddled with an at-fault collision, speeding violation, reckless driving citation, or DUI offense on your driving résumé, Amica could be a better choice than American Family.
+Every insurance company prices its policies differently, so don't hesitate to shop around to figure out which insurer is best for you.